calebkleveter/NIOAsync/README.md

 let user = try User.query(on: database).first().await()
 ```

 Note that this method is different from the `wait` method provided by NIO.
-You should only call it inside the closure of an `async` call (or inside any other coroutine that you happen to have started).
+You can only call it inside the closure of an `async` call (or inside any other coroutine that you happen to have started).
 It waits for the future result and returns it, without blocking the current thread because you are in a coroutine.

 In the end, your code might look a little like this: